emdann/HexamerBias/artificial_coverage/README.md

 bedtools random -g /path/to/genome/file/${mygenome}.genome -n $howmanyregions -l $lengthregions -seed 42 | sort -k 1,1 -V | cut -f 1,2,3
 ```
 The script can compute the predicted track for multiple regions in parallel, so better to have more regions (higher n) of smaller length (small l).
-__CHECK FOR AND REMOVE OVERLAPS!__ Otherwise the script will crash at the very end because the bigWig file has to be ordered.
+__CHECK FOR AND REMOVE OVERLAPS BETWEEN REGIONS!__ Otherwise the script will crash at the very end because the bigWig file has to be ordered.
 For example, if l=3000:
 ```
 cat $bedfile | bedtools merge | awk '$3-$2==3000' > bedfile.noOvs.bed
 ```